Off-site visibility for AI Search: where mentions come from

 They can matter more for being named in AI answers, because they carry category context even without a link.
 Backlinks still matter for discovery and traditional ranking, but a link without context is weaker for GEO than a clear mention with a correct description.

-Next step: pick your canonical "one sentence" description and make sure every mention uses the same category wording.
+Next step: Pick a canonical "one sentence" description and verify every mention uses the same category wording.

 If it's easy and natural, yes.
-But don't obsess over it.
+But obsessing over it isn't necessary.
 For GEO, the context around the mention is often more valuable than the link itself.

 What's the difference between a mention and a citation in AI search?

-How many mentions do I need before I see results?
+How many mentions are needed before seeing results?

 There's no magic number.
 A few credible, context-rich mentions can outperform dozens of low-quality mentions.
-Consistency across independent sources is what you're after.
+Consistency across independent sources is what matters.

-Next step: aim for 5–10 high-signal mentions before you worry about scaling.
+Next step: Aim for 5–10 high-signal mentions before worrying about scaling.

 What makes a mention "high quality" for GEO?

-It's high quality when it's on a real site, written for humans, and it describes you correctly in a relevant category.
+It's high quality when it's on a real site, written for humans, and it describes the brand correctly in a relevant category.
 Bonus points if it's a comparison, a review, or a resource list people actually use.

-Next step: audit your existing mentions and label them as "context-rich" vs "name-drop".
+Next step: Audit existing mentions and label them as "context-rich" vs "name-drop".

 Can negative mentions hurt AI answers?

 Yes, they can influence narrative, especially if negative content ranks well or gets repeated.
-But one negative thread usually doesn't define you if you have enough credible positive validation elsewhere.
+But one negative thread usually doesn't define a brand if there's enough credible positive validation elsewhere.

 Reviews and directories